AndyUGA/Book-Note-Tracker/README.md

-A web application that allows users to create book entries and record notes.
+A web application that allows users to record notes about the book they are reading.

 ------------------------------------------------------------------------------------------------------------------------------